kyongkyong289/DessertAdventureCli/Plan/CardsAndSkills.md

 > When a skill is used, skill is removed from player's hand.
 > Player can refill your deck when player goes to village or drinks fountain.
 ### 4. Rarity of skill
-> skills' rarity can be classified as common, rare, epic, legendary skills.
+> skills' rarity can be classified as common, rare, epic, skills.
 > If rarity of skill is high, then the skill is more powerful.
-> Legendary skills are the most powerful skills.
-> Player can use at most 3 legendary skills in deck.
 ### 5. Attack and non-attack skill
 > Attack skills are skills which can deal damage directly to monsters.
 > Non-attack skills are skills which can do other things.